Initialization Schemes for Kolmogorov-Arnold Networks: An Empirical Study: Experiments Discussion

-The PDE residual spectra largely mirror the function fitting case: baseline initialization yields poorly conditioned eigenvalues that collapse over training, while both Glorot and power-law maintain stability.
-The key difference lies in the boundary/initial condition terms, where Glorot shows some irregularities, though far less severe than the baseline.
-The power-law scheme stands out as the most consistent, providing stable and well-structured spectra across both PDE residual- and boundary/initial-term components.
+The PDE residual spectra largely mirror the function fitting case: baseline and LeCun initializations yield poorly conditioned eigenvalues that collapse over training, while both Glorot and power-law maintain stability.
+The key difference lies in the boundary/initial condition terms, where Glorot shows some irregularities, though far less severe than the baseline and LeCun.
+The power-law scheme stands out as the most consistent, providing stable and well-structured spectra across both PDE residual- and boundary/initial-term.